Griffin family: Peter Griffin

 Peter Löwenbräu Griffin, voiced by Seth MacFarlane.
 Peter is the father and patriarch of the Griffin family (hence the show's "family guy") and is a stereotypical blue-collar worker.
 Leader of the Griffin family, he is Irish-American Catholic.
 Peter is also an obese and bespectacled man who is just a big child.
 He has other roots beside his Irish ones, including African American, Spanish, Scottish and German.
 In an interview with The Advocate, MacFarlane described him as "Archie Bunker without the knowledge of what he's doing.
 He has the mind of a child, basically, and a source of big laughs is when he does not realize he's doing something inappropriate."
-In the season four episode "Petarded", Peter takes an IQ test, and discovers that his low intellect places him in a category slightly below mentally retarded, but higher than a creationist.
+In the season four episode "Petarded", Peter takes an IQ test, and discovers that his low intellect places him in a category slightly below intellectually disabled, but higher than a creationist.
 He is incredibly jealous of other attractions Lois has in her life, an attitude that tends to get out of hand in most cases, even assaulting a whale that kissed Lois at SeaWorld.
 In the season three episode "Stuck Together, Torn Apart", Peter and Lois split up because of Peter's jealousy only to discover that Lois has the same character flaw and the two decide to live with their mutually jealous nature.
 Peter has a very short attention span and frequently ends up in bizarre situations, as Chris points out in "Long John Peter", after Peter's parrot dies "He will get over it pretty quickly and then move on to another wacky thing", to which Peter finds a pipe organ and forgets about his parrot.

 Lois Griffin

 Lois Patrice Griffin (née Pewterschmidt), voiced by Alex Borstein.
 Lois is the mother and matriarch of the Griffin family.
 Lois' morals are often questionable, as she went through a brief period of kleptomania in the episode "Breaking Out Is Hard to Do", for which she went to prison.
 She also showed a gambling addiction when the family went to an Indian casino in "The Son Also Draws" during the first season.
 Various episodes have hinted that Lois is an avid drug user, but this is shown most clearly in "Deep Throats", where she revealed that she smoked marijuana when she was pregnant with Stewie, a claim backed-up by series creator Seth MacFarlane on a DVD commentary.
 Also, when asked by Peter where she got a tattoo on her lower back, she replied, "Oh, I don't know Peter, meth is a hell of a drug" ("Prick Up Your Ears").
-When Meg is thought to have become pregnant, Lois tells her to "smoke and drink a lot" (when Meg does not want to have an abortion, which Lois hinted at beforehand) "but don't start, then chicken out halfway throughout the pregnancy, 'cause then you'll wind up with Chris, which suggests she smoked and consumed alcohol while pregnant with Chris.
+When Meg is thought to have become pregnant, Lois tells her to "smoke and drink a lot" (when Meg does not want to have an abortion, which Lois hinted at beforehand) "but don't start, then chicken out halfway throughout the pregnancy, 'cause then you'll wind up with Chris", which suggests she smoked and consumed alcohol while pregnant with Chris.